jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ## Podcasts
 Podcasts allow you pick up new information on the go.
 Turn idle time into something productive.
-You can listen to them in the car, while exercising or elsewhere.
+You can listen in the car, while exercising or elsewhere.
 They are portable.

-I rarely listen to podcasts at normal speed anymore.
+I rarely listen to podcasts at normal speed.
 Faster playback can dramatically increase how much material you can cover during commutes or exercise.

 Podcasts appeal to audio learners.
-Listening to hosts in your ears creates more of a personal connection to the hosts.
+Listening to hosts in your ears creates parasocial connection with the hosts.
-I have even become internet friends with several podcast hosts I subscribe to via their social media.
+I have even become internet friends with several podcast hosts through their social media channels, Zoom calls, etc.

 Podcasts allow conversations to wander in productive ways.
 Guests often reveal lessons learned, failures and tradeoffs that never make it into polished conference presentations.